 - Direct grants are given by the adoption grant organization.
 The organization reviews your application and awards the money to you outright.

-- Matching grant means that the grant organization offers to match dollar for dollar donations the adoptive family collects from donors.
+- Connection grant means that the grant organization offers to match dollar for dollar donations the adoptive family collects from donors.

 - Fundraising grants provide you with an account that allows people to make donations toward your adoption.
 In this case, the grant organization is not giving you the funds out of their own pocket.
 Pure Charity is an example of an adoption fundraising platform.